-Postprandial hyperglycemia, with resultant hyperinsulinemia and excessive inflammatory cascade lead to endothelial dysfunction.
+Postprandial hyperglycemia, with resultant hyperinsulinemia and excessive inflammatory cascade, leading to endothelial dysfunction.

-A ‘cheat day’ is often embraced on ketogenic diets, as a reward, presumably activating the dopaminergic hedonic response system, akin to activating the nucleus acumbens with a tap of cocaine.
+A ‘cheat day’ is often embraced on ketogenic diets, as a reward, presumably activating the dopaminergic hedonic response system, akin to activating the nucleus acumens with a tap of cocaine.

 Unfortunately, even one 75 gram dose of glucose while on a “keto” (high fat, low carbohydrate) diet can lead to damaged blood vessels, using a measure of flow-mediated dilation (FMD), arterial stiffness, and diameter, velocity, and flow of the common and internal carotid, and vertebral arteries were assessed in the fasting state and 1 h post glucose consumption.

 A “temporary lapse in adherence with consumption of a food causing a glucose spike might lead to acute endothelial damage.”
 What this suggests?